 Direct payments and Personal Assistants

-If you currently receive a direct payment and employ your own personal assistant, a downloadable factsheet produced by Camden Council, updated on 16 December, contains useful information about what to do during the coronavirus pandemic.
-If you are new to direct payments and would like to find out more about it, visit the What is a direct payment? page.
+If you are new to direct payments and would like to find out more about how direct payments can support you, visit the What is a direct payment? page.

 You can also contact Adult Social Care Access and Response Team and they will respond as quickly as possible to enquiries